 Mental health isn’t the same for everyone, just as not one person is the same.
 Treatment and management can vary but one thing we can all do together is have these open conversations and support one another.
 So, let’s start there – ‘Mental health care for all: let’s make it a reality’!

 If you require urgent mental health help, always call the NHS right away on 111.

 If you just want to talk to someone about your mental health, you can contact:

 Our Health Data Research Hub for Mental Health Informatics Research Development, DATA-MIND, is making the best use of the UK’s rich mental health data by enabling coordinated research with the ultimate aim of improving people’s lives.

-DATAMIND – our Hub for Mental Health Informatics Research Development
+DATAMIND – the Hub for Mental Health Informatics Research Development

-DATAMIND is making the best use of the UK's rich mental health data by enabling coordinated research with the ultimate aim of improving people's lives.
+DATAMIND - the Hub for Mental Health Informatics Research Development, making the best use of the UK's rich mental health data by enabling coordinated research with the aim of improving people's...

 Indirect acute effects of the COVID-19 pandemic on physical and mental health in the UK: a population-based study